nedas-dev/Defense_Game/README.md

-# Defense_Game
+# Defense Game
 My first project for Python portfolio.
+(Python + Pygame)

 main.game.py is the main file of the game.